MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/workflow/create-custom-workflow-activity.md

 ---
-title: "Create a custom workflow activity (PowerApps Common Data Service for Apps)| MicrosoftDocs"
+title: "Create a custom workflow activity (Common Data Service for Apps)| Microsoft Docs"
 description: "The topic describes how to create a custom workflow activity and register it for use in CDS for Apps (online) Customer Engagement." ms.custom: "" ms.date: 06/16/2018